 (2L) A study of the basic concepts, equipment and techniques used in the operation of an audio recording console.
 Topics include console function, mixing, effects, microphone placement and choice, patchbay, and console flow logic.
 (Spring semester.)
-Prerequisites: MUSC 2410.

 MUSC 2465 - Directed Studies in Music: (Subtitle) (1-3CR) (Max.
 6) Individualized investigation of selected topics under the supervision of a faculty member.
-Prerequisites: permission of the instructor.

-MUSC 2475 - Independent Study Audio/Recording

-(1-3CR) Students will independently produce and engineer a recording project.
+MUSC 2475 - Independent Study Audio/Recording (1-3CR) Students will independently produce and engineer a recording project.